Slahal

 A team will play with two sets of bones, each set having one with a stripe and one without.

 Slahal (also called bone game or handgame) is a gambling game played by the Coast Salish peoples in the western United States and Canada, specifically in the lower Fraser Valley area of British Columbia, parts of Vancouver Island, and north-western parts of Washington State.
 The game was shared in common by a number of the nations and tribal groups of this area.
 (Note: In the 1970s, evidence of the distribution of the game was noted amongst the following Coast Salish groups: Chehalis (the Sts'ailes, Lower Chehalis, and Upper Chehalis peoples); Chemakum, Chemainus, Chilliwack, Comox, Cowichan, Klahuse, Klallam, Lummi, Nanaimo, Nisqually, Pentlatch, Puyallup, Quileute, Quinault, Sanich, Sechelt, Skokomish, Snohomish, Snoqualmie, Songhees, Squamish, and Twana peoples.)

 It is a specific version of the Native American handgame.

 Name

-Slahal is also known as the bone game, bloodless war game, or handgame.
-This game has different names in each individual Coast Salish language.
-For example, it is called slehà:l in Halkomelem.
+The word slahal is from a Salishan word meaning "bone game," derived from a proto-Salish word with the same meaning.
+The pronunciation of the name varies across different Coast Salish language, e.g.slehà:l in Halkomelem.
+It is also called slahal in Chinook Jargon, though with varying spellings and a synonym in the word iɬukuma, derived from a Lower Chehalis word with the same meaning.
+Slahal is sometimes referred to by English names, including the "bone game," the "bloodless war game," or "handgame."